 In some cases, spider veins recur and new spider veins present themselves.
 When large veins are treated, wearing support hose is recommended to prevent their recurrence.

 As with any medical condition, venous insufficiency should initially be treated as conservatively as possible to alleviate pain, discomfort, itching, swelling, restless legs, and other undesirable symptoms.
 During your consultation, Dr. Manjoney will discuss all your options for conservative therapy.
 Some examples of conservative therapy include: wearing compression stockings, avoiding prolonged sitting or standing, properly elevating your legs, exercising, taking anti-inflammatory pain medication, and losing weight when needed.

 Compression hose can be invaluable in preventing varicose veins from getting worse.
 Medical grade stockings are tightest at the ankle and work by squeezing the legs to assist in normal blood flow, preventing the blood from pooling in your veins.
 These compression stockings are available at our office and some nearby pharmacies.
 Most commonly, patients benefit from compression providing 20-30 mmHg of pressure.

 Why Choose Wisconsin Vein Center & Medispa?

 If you are looking to achieve the complexion of your dreams, Wisconsin Vein Center & Medispa can help!
 Dr. Manjoney and her team work together to ensure that you achieve the best possible care for natural-looking and beautiful results!
 By incorporating cutting-edge skincare technologies with our team’s artistic eye, you can feel confident you are in good hands.
-We are located within Pewaukee, 12 miles from Menomonee Falls, and 17 miles from Wauwatosa.
+We are located within Pewaukee, 15 miles from Brookfield, and 6 miles from Waukesha.